XdRoastedShoes/PersonalSite/src/content/library/books.md

 author: "Vinayak Arora"
 tags: [reading, books]
 ---
-In my opinion books are one of the best mediums ever created.
-These are the books which I have read in the past year, expect to see this list grow a lot more as I get into the habit of reading
-I have also added book notes for a few of those books

 ## A mind for Numbers - Dr Oakley
 ## Everything is fu-ked - Mark Manson
 ## The Subtle art of not giving a fuck - Mark Manson